 Pre-production in film or television represents a major pivot point in the life cycle of any project.
 It’s during the pre-production stage that a project officially begins its metamorphosis from a concept that exists on paper to an experience that exists on screen.

-In this post, we’ll explore the essential elements of pre-pro in order to go beyond basic definitions and bring you an in-depth understanding of what happens during pre-production stages in film, television, and commercial filmmaking.
+In this post, we’ll explore the essential elements of pre-production in order to go beyond basic pre-production definitions and bring you an in-depth understanding of what happens during pre-production stages in film, television, and commercial filmmaking.

 What is pre-production?

-To properly define pre-production, let's distinguish this stage from the others that come before and after.
+To properly define pre-production, we will distinguish the pre-production stage from the other stages that come before and after.

-Basically, if your production has a greenlight but hasn’t started shooting, it’s in the pre-production stage.
-Watch Ryan Connolly of Film Riot discuss his pre-production process for his short film.
+If your production process has a green light but hasn’t started shooting, it’s in the pre-production stage.
+Watch Ryan Connolly of Film Riot discuss the pre-production process for his short film.

-In most cases, contrary to some pre-production definitions on the internet, examples of pre-production steps do NOT include tasks like securing film financing or “finalizing” the screenplay.
+However, pre-production does NOT include securing film financing or “finalizing” the screenplay.

-The purpose and meaning of pre-production in film, television, or commercials is literally to prepare for production.
+Pre-production in film production, television, or commercials aims to prepare the crew.
 The individual elements of pre-production are, therefore, those that connect the dots between ideas and reality.

 Let’s clarify by focusing on some specific pre-production steps.